uncenter/gh-stats/README.md

 git clone --depth 1 https://github.com/uncenter/gh-stats.git
 ```

-Adjust settings/options via environment variables in `.github/workflows/main.yml` to your liking.
+Adjust settings/options via environment variables in `.github/workflows/main.yml` to your liking (see [Options](#options)).
 You'll need to generate a personal access token for the workflow to succeed:

 1. Click this link: [generate a new "classic" token](https://github.com/settings/tokens/new) (if you are not logged in, follow these [instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)).
 2. Ensure you select "classic" token type.
 3. Name the token.
-4. STo use these options, add a new secret with the specified name and value to your repository's secrets, similar to how you added the access token secret.
-If you prefer not to use secrets, you can directly set the values in the workflow file by replacing VARIABLE_NAME: ${{ secrets.VARIABLE_NAME }} with the desired value (e.g., VARIABLE_NAME: true).
-For options that accept lists of values, ensure you provide the values as comma-separated strings within a single string.et your preferred 'Expiration' date (no expiration if you want to just "set and forget").
+4. Set your preferred 'Expiration' date (no expiration if you want to just set and forget).
-5. Select `repo` for full control of private repositories.
-6. Select `read:user` for read-only access to all user profile data.
+5. Select `repo` (full control of private repositories) and `read:user` (read-only access to all user profile data).
-7. Click the 'Generate token' button.
+6. Click the 'Generate token' button.
-8. Copy the generated token - this is the one and only time to copy it.
+7. Copy the generated token - this is the one and only time to copy it.

 You'll then need to create a new repository secret for this token: